NotsoanoNimus/email-spoof-prevention-filter/README.md

 If you have a Barracuda, you're in luck.
 You can _whitelist the executive's 3rd-party email_ so that everyone is happy, and all is well.
 Just monitor the whitelist and make sure it isn't abused by someone out there that might know it!

-If you don't have a Barracuda, consult with your current product support and see if these regular expressions can support exemptions.
-That's all I can offer at this time in this regard.
+If you don't have a Barracuda, consult with your current product support and see if you have support for "look-ahead" operators with your content filtering.
+Then you can use the "-e" option as mentioned above.

 ---